-Finally, the training channel arises if the introduction of new technologies requires an upgrading of domestically available human capital.
+Finally, the training channel arises if the introduction of requires new technologies an upgrading domestically available human capital.
 New technologies can only be adopted when the labour force is able to work with them.
 The entrance of foreign firms may give an incentive to domestic firms to train their own employees.
 If labour moves from a multinational to a local firm (through labour turnover), the physical movement of workers causes knowledge to move between firms.